philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Source: [https://kanjun.me/writing/research-as-understanding](https://kanjun.me/writing/research-as-understanding)

-The whole piece is worth a read, but I can't help quoting one more bit:
+The whole, short piece is well worth a read, but I can't help quoting one more bit:

 > Research, I realized, is what happens as a _byproduct_ when you try to understand something and hit the bounds of what humanity currently knows.[2](https://kanjun.me/writing/research-as-understanding#footnote-2) At that point, there's suddenly no one who can tell you the answer.
 >
 > If you care enough about the question, you have to figure out how to answer it yourself, and that's when you start running experiments and developing hypotheses.
 That rote process of science we're taught in school—to start with a question, generate hypotheses, test with experiments, draw conclusions—it's a good tool, but it doesn't capture the most important element: actually wanting to know the answer to the question!

-_This_... this is absolutely the core motivation of small-scale research (SSR): *wanting to know the answer to a question -- **a question you care deeply about** -- that's currently lacking an answer*.
+This... *this* is absolutely the core motivation of small-scale research (SSR): *wanting to know the answer to an un-answered question that you care deeply about*.
 This is, more generally, the motivation of most other styles of research, but the _caring about_ part is particularly important and personal when it comes to SSR.

-When it comes to the common understanding of research, we worry about caring or caring too much.
+The was most of us think about research causes us to worry about caring or caring too much.
 We worry using terms like "bias" and "motivated reasoning" and a few others.
 Basically, we worry that caring too much will interfere with our general objectivity and the effectiveness of our research.
-But when it comes to SSR, I've found that the worst SSR is produced by people who _care too little_.
+But when it comes to SSR, I've found that the worst output is produced by people who _care too little_.
 They're often creating the research as a social signaling tool ("I do research, therefore I have authoritative insight into X."), but they actually have little or no _practical use_ for the insight the research generates.
 As a result, they can overlook nonsensical or perhaps more subtly flawed results because they have no skin in the game when it comes to how the results will be _applied_ in real world situations, and they lack the _context_ that practitioners have, causing them to not even sense when the results are nonsensical or flawed.

 Almost every apparent constraint that comes with the territory of SSR is actually an opportunity in disguise.
 Small sample sizes are an opportunity to go deeper and gather more nuance.
 The lack of rigorous statistical controls is an invitation to get dead serious about contextualizing your findings, which helps you avoid self-deception or cluelessly reporting bad data to the world.